 On May 15th 1928 future commanders C.D.
 Clearwater and F. J. Sauer held a meeting at the Temescal Canyon Dining Hall, taking their initial steps toward the formation of an American Legion post for the Palisades District.
 Palisades

 Post 283 was granted it’s Charter in July 1928, and quickly established itself as a place where veterans from all branches could come together as an active force of positive leadership in the community.

-Today Palisades Post is home to an entire Legion family including Auxiliary Unit 283, and Sal Squadron 283.
-It continues to be a place where veterans can gather, and come together to serve the community through active involvement in programs such as: Boys State/Girls State, American Legion Baseball, Valley Forge Workshops, Scholarships and more.
+Today, Ronald Reagan-Palisades Post is home to an entire Legion family including Auxiliary Unit 283, and Son’s Squadron 283.
+It continues to be a place where veterans and their families can gather, and come together to serve the community through active involvement in programs such as: Boys State/Girls State, American Legion Baseball, Valley Forge Workshops, Scholarships and more.